 Freedom, though liberating, is at times tougher to handle than a set of limitations.
 Imagine a child in a candy shop without adult supervision; it’s only a matter of time before he gets himself sick!
 The freedom to choose, and choose well, doesn’t necessarily come easy to everyone.
-Precisely because these is no rulebook, most breach the line between eye-catching and instead, land up with an eyesore.
-Let’s try and avoid such stressful situations shall we?
+Precisely because there is no rulebook, most breach the line between eye-catching and instead, land up with an eyesore.
+Let’s try and avoid such stressful situations, shall we?

 Here are tips to ensure your home is a true blue reflection of you!

 Granted eclectic rooms are meant to bring an assortment of styles together, but ones favourite pieces cannot all be crammed in, without rhyme or reason.
 There must be a sense of calm despite the disarray.